rodneyshupe/Cookbook/Recipes/Barbecue/SpiceRubs/BrownSugarRub.rst

 Directions
 ----------

-1. Combine ingredients and pack firmly around brisket 12-24 hours before smoking.
-Wrap in plastic wrap or place in a large plastic bag.
+1. Combine the ingredients and pack firmly around the brisket 12-24 hours before smoking.
+Wrap in plastic wrap or drop into a large plastic bag.